Skip to main content

 When your role permissions allow, you can set new defaults for the entire organization.
 For this, select Save as default in my organization before applying your changes.

 Service Health by burn rate uses thresholds for Low, Medium, and High burn rates.
-Services are evaluated over the specified time window and fall into these categories, according the thresholds set.
+Services are evaluated over the specified time window and fall into these categories, according the set thresholds.

 The dashboard is dynamic and refreshes every minute.